 But Weobley’s no sleepy hollow.
-Because it’s ten miles from either of the local main centres of commerce (Hereford and Leominster) it is able to support a number of local shops and services as well as three pubs, three churches, a restaurant and plenty of excellent places to stay.
+Because it’s ten miles from either of the local main centres of commerce (Hereford and Leominster) it is able to support a number of local shops and services as well as two thriving pubs, three churches, two restaurants and plenty of excellent places to stay.

-Each Saturday morning a group leaves the centre of the village for a walk along some of the many footpaths and permissive rights of way in the parish.
+Each Saturday morning at 8am a group of residents and visitors leave the centre of the village for a walk along some of the many footpaths and permissive rights of way in the parish.
+Dogs are welcome on this walk.
 (More information on Parish Footpaths under the Local Community tab)

 When Wibba created a clearing in the woods (a ley) here in the 6th Century, little did he think that his name would still be attached to the village 1500 years later.
 His father, Cridda, was King of Mercia and held a hill fort not far away at Credenhill (Cridda's hill).